raspberrypilearning/sensing-space/lesson-3/lesson.md

 ### All students are able to

 - Plot simple pressure graphs using the Sense HAT.
-- Explain the need to keep pressure constant on the ISS.
+- Explain the need to keep air pressure constant on the ISS.

 ### Most students are able to